s1vax/Pwnagotchi/README.md

    - In addition to the previous file, we will modify two other files: `config.txt` and `cmdline.txt`.
 We will do this by editing them and opening them with Notepad (right-clicking the file to be edited and selecting `Open with Notepad`).

-     - Para `config.txt`, eliminamos su codigo existente, y lo reemplazamos por:
+     - For `config.txt`, we remove its existing code and replace it with:

           ```
            # For more options and information see